-The carvers and manufacturers of objects i.e., the ancestors have passed on their expertise to successive generations who continue to create those artifacts like the same clever craft as their elders.
+The carvers and manufacturers of objects i.e., the ancestors have passed on their expertise to successive generations who continue to create those artefacts like the same clever craft as their elders.

 Traditionally the aboriginal canvas painting started in 1971 in the Papunya when a teacher who was in the community suggested the elders of the community to record their art.
 Since then, canvas paintings have had great significance in the world of art all around the world.

-The fabric and clothing colors and textures created fresh energetic, creative, and vibrant attracting youths.
+The fabric and clothing colours and textures created fresh energetic, creative, and vibrant attractive youths.